 Note: If you have trouble, see Trouble installing Surface and Windows updates?
 If you install an update and then realize you need to remove the update or revert to a previous version of Windows, see Recovery options in Windows.

 After the updates have finished installing, we recommend that you install all available optional updates.
 To install optional updates, go to the Search box in the taskbar, type View optional updates and select it from the list of results.
 If updates are available in Driver updates, ensure that all “Surface” named drivers have been installed.

 Manual updates are useful if you need to update an offline device, update many devices that are all the same model, or if you’re creating system images for your organization.

 Note: If you want to manually update the operating system for Windows 10 or Windows 11, use the methods in Download Windows 10 or Download Windows 11.

 First, you'll need some info about your device:

-Windows version—To find out which version and build of Windows you're using, select Start > Settings > System > About , then look under Windows Specifications to find your operating system version and OS build number.
+Find your Windows version: To find out which version and build of Windows you're using, select Start > Settings > System > About , then look under Windows specifications to find your operating system version and OS build number.

 Open About settings